jgnewman/hart/README.md

 In this example, although `Reducer.update` is called 11 times, our renderer only updates the DOM twice (once for the "INIT" update, and once for all 10 "UPDATE_COUNTER" updates).

 Because Hart apps are functional, this nuance should be entirely invisible to you, provided you aren't trying to hack in some kind of local state (which you shouldn't be!).
 But it's important because it allows Hart to maximize speed and efficiency.
-If, for some reason, you find yourself needing synchronous updates, you can use the `appSync` function instead of the `app` function, although you'll incur a performance penalty for doing so, putting your app more in line with apps built on frameworks that update synchronously.

 ## Optimizing